INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Task Semantics and Qualitative Examples

-In \texttt{easy\_003}, GPT-5.2's formula uses \texttt{(Q y)} in the consequent instead of the required existential \texttt{(exists z (and (S y z) (P z)))}.
-This substitutes a unary predicate for a relational condition, which happens to match in one world but fails in others.
-In \texttt{easy\_005}, Grok4 uses a simple negated existential \texttt{(not (exists y ...))} instead of the gold's universal-existential pattern requiring each \texttt{S}-successor to have a further \texttt{S}-successor with \texttt{Q}.
+In easy 003, GPT-5.2 replaces the required second-hop witness \(\exists z\,(S(y,z)\land P(z))\) with the unary condition \(Q(y)\), which matches one input world but fails on the others.
+In easy 005, Grok4 collapses the gold universal-existential requirement into a local negated existential, missing the condition that every relevant \(S\)-successor must have a further \(S\)-successor satisfying \(Q\).